Xfers/straitsx-tokens/README.md

 - _submit transitions_ create transactions for future signoff.
 - _action transitions_ let owners sign, revoke or execute submitted transactions.
 - _callback transitions_ are called by the proxy contract.
 No action required, but must be defined, since to the wallet will fail otherwise.
-- `AddFunds transition` are use for adding native funds(ZIL) to the wallet.
+- The `_balance` field keeps the amount of funds held by the contract and can be freely read within the implementation. `AddFunds transition` are used for adding native funds(ZIL) to the wallet from incoming messages by using `accept` keyword.

 #### Submit Transitions